Automattic/vip-quickstart/README.md

 5. Start the vagrant box: `vagrant up`
 6. Add a hosts file entry for: “10.86.73.80 vip.dev”
 7. Go to http://vip.dev in your browser

+Note: The first time you run the init script will be the slowest.
+It’s also the most dependent on the speed of your internet connection.
+This is because it has to download the virtual machine image, Ubuntu package updates, the full checkout of WordPress trunk, and the full VIP Plugins repository.
+Subsequent runs will only update this base.

 ## Usernames and Passwords